Last Updated on June 18, 2023

 - The free end on the insertion site is bent 180 degrees and the extra length is cut.

 - The end is left protruding from the skin and dressed with soft gauze

 Pin Tract Infection

-Kirschner Wire often passes through the skin into bone an thus form a potential passage for bacteria from the skin to migrate into the bone and cause an infection.
+Kirschner Wire often passes through the skin into the bone and thus forms a potential passage for bacteria from the skin to migrate into the bone and cause an infection.

 In such cases, the area around the pin becomes red and swollen and may start to drain pus.
-Usually this infection clears up after removal of the pin.
+Usually, this infection clears up after the removal of the pin.

 Breakage or Bending

 K wires may bend or break, especially if the fracture does not heal.